kubernetes/kops/README.md

 Please feel free to reach out **beforehand** if you plan on attending!

-Office hours, on [Zoom](https://zoom.us/my/k8ssigaws) video conference are on Fridays at [9 am PT](http://www.worldtimebuddy.com/?pl=1&lid=100,5,8,12) every other week, on odd week numbers.
+Office hours, on [Zoom](https://zoom.us/my/k8ssigaws) video conference are on Fridays at [5pm UTC/9 am US Pacific](http://www.worldtimebuddy.com/?pl=1&lid=100,5,8,12) every other week, on odd week numbers.
 Easy command for number of the week: `date +%V`.

-Reach out to us on [kubernetes slack](https://github.com/kubernetes/community#slack-chat).
+The maintainers and other community members are generally available on the [kubernetes slack](https://github.com/kubernetes/community#slack-chat) in #kops, so come find and chat with us about how kops can be better for you!

 ## Other Resources